dvera/riskreport/biomarker/water_intake.md

 ## Water Intake

-"Self-reported amount of water consumed daily.
-Adequate hydration is essential for all bodily functions, including temperature regulation, kidney health, and cognitive performance. **These results are based on an analysis of survey questions.**"
+"Self-reported amount of water consumed daily. **Units indicated are servings per week.** Adequate hydration is essential for all bodily functions, including temperature regulation, kidney health, and cognitive performance. **These results are based on an analysis of survey questions.**"

 <div style="display: flex; flex-direction: column; gap: 10px;">